Japan: Merger Control

 This is an Insight article, written by a selected partner as part of GCR's co-published content.
 Read more on Insight

-Second, another specificity of Japanese merger control will be abolished in the sense that a prior notification obligation will be introduced for share acquisitions.
-Under the current system, share acquisitions are subject to a post-notification obligation and then again only if certain pre-determined levels of shareholdings are attained (see below).
-Under the proposals, if a company (including the group of companies to which it may belong) acquire more than 20 per cent or 50 per cent of the voting rights of another company, such transaction will be subject to a pre-notification obligation and to a stand-still obligation during the period of review.
+Second, another specificity of Japanese merger control is likely to be abolished with the introduction of a prior notification obligation for share acquisitions.
+Under the current system, share acquisitions are subject to a post notification obligation and then again only if certain pre-determined levels of shareholdings are attained (10 per cent, 25 per cent or 50 per cent).
+The proposals simplify the current thresholds by doing away with the notification threshold upon reaching a 10 per cent shareholding with the result that if a company (including the group of companies to which it may belong) acquire more than 20 per cent or 50 per cent of the voting rights of another company, such transaction will be subject to a pre-notification obligation and to a stand-still obligation during the period of review.

 Merger control was introduced in Japan by the AMA at the same time as Japan's first competition rules.
 Merger control is enforced by the JFTC, which was established by the AMA as an independent administrative office and is composed of a chairman and four commissioners who possess broad enforcement powers with respect to the AMA.

 Merger control and the interrelation between sector-specific regulators and the JFTC

 The JFTC has exclusive jurisdiction over the enforcement of merger control under the AMA.
 However, the JFTC regularly holds 'informal' consultations with relevant ministries and other sector-specific regulators and, in practice, when ruling on a given transaction, the JFTC takes into consideration relevant public and industrial policy issues.
 Among the various government ministries, it is generally considered that the Ministry of Economy, Trade and Industry (METI) has a strong influence over competition policy but depending on the specifics of each case, other ministries may have greater involvement.